pvsr/qbpm/README.md

 qutebrowser profile manager (qbpm) is a tool for creating and managing [qutebrowser](https://github.com/qutebrowser/qutebrowser) profiles.
-There isn't any built in concept of profiles in qutebrowser, but there is a `--basedir` flag which allows you to use any random directory to store qutebrowser config and data.
-By default qbpm creates profiles that source your main qutebrowser configuration, but have their own history, bookmarks, etc. qutebrowser sessions started from separate profiles are entirely isolated from each other, and can be opened and closed independently.
+There isn't any built in concept of profiles in qutebrowser, but there is a `--basedir` flag which allows you to use any directory as the location of qutebrowser's config and data. qbpm creates `--basedir` profiles that symlink to your main qutebrowser config files but have their own separate bookmarks, cookies, history, and other data.
+It also acts as a wrapper around qutebrowser that sets up `--basedir` for you, so you can treat `qbpm launch` as an alias for `qutebrowser`, such as to open a url: `qbpm launch my-profile example.org`.

+qutebrowser shares session depending on the basedir, so launching the same profile twice will result in two windows sharing a session, which means running `:quit` in one will exit both and launching the profile again will reopen both windows.
+But launching two distinct profiles will start two entirely separate instances of qutebrowser which can be opened and closed independently.

 ## Usage
 Create a new profile called "python", edit its `config.py`, then launch it: